Apple Wireless Keyboard: Third generation (A1314) MC184LL/A (2 batteries)

 In October 2009, a slightly revised third model was released.
 New model number A1314 replaced the A1255, two years and two months after the initial release.
 The new model now uses only two AA batteries instead of three originally.
 Additionally, Mac OS X 10.5.8 is now the minimum OS over the original Mac OS X 10.4.10.
 This model of keyboard became standard with new generation of iMacs introduced on the same day.
+Unfortunately, a firmware update issued in early 2012 rendered the F1 through F9 keys and their associated brightness, Exposé, Dashboard, and media controls inoperable, as well as the right shift key.
+There is no known fix for this issue.

 Fourth generation (A1314) MC184LL/B (chargeable/2 batteries)

 On July 20, 2011, following the release of Mac OS X 10.7/OS X Lion, Apple updated the keyboard slightly, updating the label on the Exposé key to Mission Control and changing the Dashboard key to a Launchpad key.

 Languages and layouts

 Keyboard layouts with a rectangular Enter key are available in American English and Korean.

 Keyboard layouts with L-shaped Enter keys are available in: